 In our current world, generational lines have been drawn in the sand like never before.
-Millennials have completely altered many industries from the ground up as businesses evolve to meet the demands of a brand new demographic.
-Millennials were the first generation to have technology fully integrated into their lives from inception, and this access to immediate information on a variety of topics has transformed the landscape of consumerism as we know it.
+Millennials have completely altered many industries from the ground up as businesses evolve to meet the demands of the demographic.
+Millennials were the first generation to have technology fully integrated into their lives from inception.
+This access to immediate information on a variety of topics has transformed the landscape of consumerism as we know it.
 Not to mention, the buying habits, values, wants, and needs of Millennials have only just begun.

-However, there’s a lot more to Millennials than just a penchant for avocado toast and selfies.
-As an advisor, knowing how to communicate with, relate to, and guide this unique generation is key to growing your client portfolio and maintaining relevance in an ever-evolving marketplace.
-Below, I’ve provided LegacyShield’s top 3 tips on how to successfully sell to the Millennial client (read our Aug blog, The Advisor Dilemma, for more on millennials and technology).
+Despite their reputation, there’s a lot more to Millennials than avocado toast and selfies.
+As an advisor, knowing how to communicate with, relate to, and guide this generation is key to growing your client portfolio and maintaining relevance in an ever-evolving marketplace.
+Below are our top 3 tips on how to successfully sell insurance to the Millennial client.
+(Read our blog, The Advisor Dilemma, for more on millennials and technology).

 Step Up Your Tech Skills

-Unlike previous generations, Millennials have no qualms about casual forms of communication such as texting or quick emails.
-In a world that moves faster than ever, Millennials often value prompt responses over the pomp and circumstance of sit-down meetings or conference calls.
-Don’t be surprised if texting with your clients becomes the norm as you grow your advisor relationship with them.
+Unlike previous generations, Millennials enjoy casual forms of communication such as texting or email.
+In a world that moves faster than ever, Millennials value prompt responses over sit-down meetings or conference calls.
+Therefore, don’t be surprised if texting with your clients becomes the norm as you grow your advisor relationship with them.

 Selling To The Savvy Consumer

 Generally speaking, Millennials have a lower median income than previous generations, which naturally means less disposable income.
-As the majority of this generation enters their 30s and begins to buy homes and start families, they will also begin looking to the future for financial planning.
-Thanks to the internet, they have a seemingly endless and often overwhelming choice when it comes to products, services, and advisors.
+As the majority of this generation begins to buy homes and start families, they will also consider financial planning.
+Thanks to the internet, they have a seemingly endless and often overwhelming choice of products, services, and advisors.
 They are able to digitally price-shop when necessary, which sets them apart even more from previous generations.

 When working with a Millennial client, we recommend keeping things as simple, budget-aware, and easy as possible.
 Work on building the relationship person to person rather than salesperson to customer.
 Contrary to their parents and grandparents, Millennials don’t appreciate a hard sell.
 They value connection and customized solutions that fit their unique lifestyles and individual goals.